 In today’s sports landscape, developing and communicating a clear, coherent, and integrated strategy has never been more important.
-And yet, most sports organizations struggle to clearly articulate their strategy in a way that employees, owners, fans, and partners can clearly understand—and more importantly, they struggle to convey a clear plan on how they will achieve their goals.
-Defining a strategy for sports organizations is unique and different from other traditional companies.
+And yet, most sports organisations struggle to clearly articulate their strategy in a way that employees, owners, fans, and partners can clearly understand—and more importantly, they struggle to convey a clear plan on how they will achieve their goals.
+Defining a strategy for sports organisations is unique and different from other traditional companies.

 Differing goals and ambitions: The ostensible goal of for-profit or publicly traded corporations is to increase shareholder value.
 In addition to clarifying financial goals, professional sports teams must be focused on on-field success, governing bodies are occupied with growing the participation in and the legacy of their respective sports, and leagues must manage a portfolio of considerations (players, products, and channels) to grow their overall brand.

 Unique challenges and competitive dynamics: Changing viewing and social media habits mean that there are more avenues than ever to reach fans—and more competition for teams and leagues to attract eyeballs.
-While traditional for-profit corporations typically consider competitors within the same or adjacent industries (such as retailers competing with each other for share of wallet), sports organizations are competing with a much broader array of competitors, who are all seeking to grow their share of consumer engagement—be it streaming services, entertainment platforms, or new technology companies.
-And sports organizations are often working with vastly different budgets—from the smallest of schools and universities to the largest sports franchises in the world.
+While traditional for-profit corporations typically consider competitors within the same or adjacent industries (such as retailers competing with each other for share of wallet), sports organisations are competing with a much broader array of competitors, who are all seeking to grow their share of consumer engagement—be it streaming services, entertainment platforms, or new technology companies.
+And sports organisations are often working with vastly different budgets—from the smallest of schools and universities to the largest sports franchises in the world.